 Introductory meeting, explanation of practical arrangements, presentation of timetable, information about course venue.

-Understanding differences: this part provides an overview of different types of special needs including physical, developmental, emotional/behavioural, and sensory impaired.
+-Understanding differences: this part provides an overview of different types of special needs including physical, developmental, emotional/behavioural, and sensory impaired.
 The emphasis will be on introducing the consequences for teaching and learning and making effective contact with students with special needs.

 Patterns of strengths and weaknesses: participants will learn about strengths and weaknesses amongst special needs students, especially as these pertain to learning differences.
-Growth mindset theory is also discussed and how the lack of appropriate attitudes can lead to various social and relationship challenges.

 Half day excursion.

-Creating inclusive school environment: participants discuss the process used for deciding on reasonable accommodations for students with special needs.
+Creating an inclusive school environment: participants discuss the process used for deciding on reasonable accommodations for students with special needs.
 We identify specific accommodations that students with special needs might need in order to fully participate in broader life at the school.